 Lisp uses EMACS as its editor.
-You can call it with the function ED, described in the manual. or EDIT.
+Lisp will check your definition of EDITOR: when looking for EMACS.
+If EDITOR: seems to point to some version of EMACS it will be used.
+Otherwise SYS:EMACS will be used.
+You can call it with the function ED, described in the manual, or EDIT.
 EDIT is just like ED, except it does not evaluate its argument.
 In most cases, EDIT is probably more convenient.
 Otherwise these functions are identical.